jwplayer/jwplayer-documentation/docs/index.md

 This site specifically caters to developers and designers who are using JW Player in their projects.
 For basic configuration settings or assistance embedding a player, please see our [support site](https://support.jwplayer.com).
 If you are visiting the developer site, a basic level of Javascript is required to use our API and a knowledge of CSS is necessary in order to customize our skinning model.

 ##Licenses
 Certain features of JW Player may require specific license types.
-For example, HLS and DASH streaming requires a Premium license, DRM and Advertising require an Enterprise license.
+For example, DRM and Advertising require an Enterprise license.
 A more extensive explanation of license types, and their features, can be be found on our [pricing page](https://www.jwplayer.com/pricing/).

 ##Structure
 Our developer guide offers sections dedicated to developing with JW Player.
 Namely, we offer sections like: